 Students may take up to 4 units of independent study (including EDUC 380 "Internship;" EDUC 180 "Directed Reading;" and EDUC 190 "Directed Research) from the Graduate School of Education which may be applied towards the 35 units needed for the MA in Education.
-Students interested in an internship during the academic year should consult the EdCareers database for opportunities and meet with Co-Director Geoff Cox to discuss the process for earning internship units.
+Students interested in an internship during the academic year should consult the EdCareers database for opportunities and meet with Academic Advisor Geoff Cox to discuss the process for earning internship units.
 Students who wish to pursue internships in education over the summer can apply for funding to the Stanford Management Internship Fund at the GSB.
 Internships may be paid, unpaid, or be funded by a stipend.
 Students may not receive funding and academic credit for the exact same work.
 For more information about internship guidelines, please see: https://ed.stanford.edu/careers/connected/internships

 Students are required to enroll in EDUC 393: Proseminar: Education, Business, Politics in the Winter Quarter of their first year.